puzzmo-com/puzzmo-frontend-interview/README.md

 ### Introduction

-Welcome to Puzzmo monthly top scorers: a React app that fetches the first page of results from Puzzmo's Monthly total score leaderboard and displays the results in a list.
-It uses the Puzzmo GraphQL API to fetch the data.
+Welcome to Puzzmo monthly top scorers: a React app that fetches the first page of results for Puzzmo's Monthly total score leaderboard from Puzzmo's GraphQL API and displays the results in a list.

 Relevant TypeScript types that mirror Puzzmo's GraphQL schema are in [`puzzmo-types.d.ts`](/src/puzzmo-types.d.ts).